-The Pareshnath Jain Temple, Kolkata, has displays of exquisite designs and it is an impressive structure consisting of mirror-inlaid pillars and windows that have made of stained glass.
-The interiors of the temple are splendidly beautiful, along with the outdoors, which are surrounded with many beautifully colored flower gardens and fountains.
+The Pareshnath Jain Temple in Kolkata displays exquisite designs and has an impressive structure consisting of mirror-inlaid pillars and windows that are made of stained glass.
+The interiors of the temple are splendidly beautiful, along with the outdoors, which are surrounded by many beautifully colored flower gardens and fountains.
 There is a small stream flowing through it, which also has amazing variety of flowers all around it.
 The fountains look brilliant when water gushes out of them in perfect harmonization.
 A well-maintained reservoir, adds up to the surrounding beauty.
 Colorful fishes swarm the surface of the glistening water at the slightest hint of food grains.
 The floor of the temple is elaborately paved with marble that gives it a solemn look and also a mark of purity.
 The temple exhibits extraordinary artistic tendencies that are visible in the whole pattern of the decoration of the interiors and the exteriors.
-One can also find the paintings of renowned painter Ganesh Muskare, adorning the walls, which enthralls the visitor.
+One can also find the paintings of renowned painter Ganesh Muskare adorning the walls which enthralls the visitor.
 Chandeliers or Jhar Battis are another feature that makes the interiors sparkle and lends the extra shimmer to the serenity of the temple.

 Main Jain temple is the Paryushan where festival is celebrated in Bhadrav month.
 During this period the Jains observe Ahimsa, listen to recitations of scriptures of worship and perform charitable deeds.
 The last day of festival is called Samvatsari.
 It is one of the most important Jain temples in Kolkata.
 On Rash Purnima day grand processions are taken out from the temple.